insight-platform/Replay/README.md

 - can fix incorrect TS in re-streaming video streams;
 - can look backward when video stream re-streamed;
 - can set additional attributes to retrieved video streams;
-- can work as a sidecar or intermediary service in Savant pipelines;
+- can work as a sidecar or intermediary service in Savant pipelines.

 ## How It Is Implemented